 - Non-dealing – the purpose of this type of clause is similar to a non-solicitation clause.
-However, it is more onerous as it seeks to prevent an individual having any dealings with their ex-employer’s clients, customers or contacts even where they have been approached for their services or expertise.
+However, it is more onerous as it seeks to prevent an individual having any dealings with their ex-employer’s clients, customers or contacts even where the client has made the approach.

 - Non-poaching – this clause prevents an individual taking their ex-employer’s staff with them to their new employment or business.

-- Non-compete – this is the most onerous and hard to enforce as the clause seeks to prevent individuals working in a similar capacity for any competitor or setting up a competing business for a set period of time after the termination of their employment.
+- Non-compete – this is the most onerous and the most difficult to enforce as the clause seeks to prevent individuals working in a similar capacity for any competitor or setting up a competing business for a set period of time after the termination of their employment.

 Enforceability of restrictive covenants

-The general position is that restrictive covenants are not enforceable/are void on public policy grounds for being a restraint in trade unless the restriction does not go any further than is reasonably necessary to protect the employer’s legitimate business interests.
+The general position is that restrictive covenants are not enforceable/are void on public policy grounds for being in restraint of trade unless the restriction does not go any further than is reasonably necessary to protect the employer’s legitimate business interests.

 Broadly speaking, legitimate business interests can include: